Tyson Fury: Issues with UKAD and BBBofC

 In December 2016, Fury's uncle Peter announced that Fury would be returning around spring in 2017 and would aim for a fight against WBC champion Deontay Wilder.
 On 23 December, Fury tweeted that he was back in training ahead of a ring return around April or May 2017.
 His tweet read, "I've had a nightmare 2016, done a lot of stuff I'm not proud of, but my promise to you is I'll return in 2017."
 On 6 March 2017, Fury tweeted that his return fight would take place on 13 May 2017 and he was speaking to promoter Frank Warren about possible opponents.
 Warren had become Fury's promoter after Fury dropped his long-time promoter Mick Hennessy.
 The date set for the return would mean Fury would be fighting on the undercard of Josh Warrington defending his WBC International featherweight title against Kiko Martinez at the First Direct Arena in Leeds.

-Hours after Fury announced a comeback date, the British Boxing Board of Control (BBBofC) publicly announced that Fury was still suspended and would not be fighting in May.
+Shortly after Fury announced a comeback date, the British Boxing Board of Control (BBBofC) publicly announced that Fury was still suspended and would not be fighting in May.
 This was confirmed by their general secretary Robert Smith.
 He also mentioned that there had been no contact from Fury or his representatives since the ban started in October 2016.
 Warren told Reuters on 7 March, "I want to see him back in the ring as soon as possible but before that happens he's got a couple of issues to sort out."
 Warren said that along with the dispute with the BBBofC there would need to be a court hearing with UK Anti-Doping (UKAD).

-Robert Smith, general secretary of the BBBofC, said in May 2017 that Fury's case was "complex" and it had been adjourned.
-In September 2017, Fury challenged UKAD to give him a reply, and either ban him or reinstate his boxing licence.
+Robert Smith, general secretary of the BBBofC, said in May 2017 that Fury's case was "complex" and it had been adjourned..
+In August 2017, Fury announced his retirement from boxing for the third time.
+Nevertheless, in September 2017, Fury challenged UKAD to give him a reply, and either ban him or reinstate his boxing licence.
 He believed he was being treated unfairly as it had taken over a year for them to reply, stating that usually the problem would be dealt with within a matter of months.
 Fury tweeted, "How long must I be held up and kept out of action?
 It's been 15 months since I've been under investigation, you're keeping an innocent man from fulfilling his destiny and from providing for his family."
 UKAD stated there was no particular timescale involved, but denied claims that they were prolonging the hearing.
 Instead they said they were trying to resolve the matter as soon as possible.